-By treatment facility, year ended June 2018, number of active claims
+By ethnic group, year ended June 2018, number of active claims

 An active claim is a claim that is open and has received a payment in that financial year.
 The claim could be a new claim accepted during that year or an existing claim.

 Treatment injury (injury caused by medical treatment): a personal injury caused by treatment from, or at the direction of, a registered health professional.
 This includes diagnosis, advice and interventions and failure to provide treatment or failure to provide treatment in a timely manner.
 The injury must have been caused by treatment; but not be a necessary part, or ordinary consequence, of the treatment.

 Ethnic group: a claim can only have one ethnicity based on their selections on the ACC45 claim lodgement form.
 A maximum of six ethnicities can be chosen by the client.
 The system prioritises these where Māori, regardless of other ethnicities are classified as Māori, Pacific Peoples with any other responses other than Māori are classified as Pacific; Asian peoples with any other response other than Māori and Pacific are classified as Asian and Other Ethnicity regardless of any other response other than Māori, Pacific or Asian are classified as Other.
 Those that listed European and did not list Māori, Pacific, Asian or Other are classified as European.
 Residual Categories are those whose ethnicity was not stated.
 The 'other' ethnicity category includes MLA (Middle Eastern, Latin American and African) and when ethnicity is unspecified.